jmratwork/techanalysissecmanage-crcz/subcase_1c/README.md

 involves theoretical and practical training on the utilization of automation techniques, tools and technologies, and incident response procedures to detect, contain, eradicate, and recover from malware attacks.
 Through this subcase, CYNET will improve its protection capabilities and capacities using state-of-the-art technology and solutions to better prepare, detect, and stop malware attacks.
 Furthermore, relevant intelligence (CTI) is shared with the appropriate audience (other entities and authorities) to enhance collective defense efforts and improve overall cybersecurity resilience.

-Simulate benign malware activity and integrate threat intelligence feeds to exercise NG-SOAR components.
+Simulate benign malware activity and integrate threat intelligence feeds to exercise NG-SOC components.

 This subcase is **hands-on**.
 Analysts can inspect outputs in the NG-SIEM dashboards at `http://localhost:5602`, review MISP entries at `https://localhost:8443`, and examine raw logs under `/var/log/bips/` and the Act service log directory.